naeimc/udpsrv/README.md

 # udpsrv

-UDP Srv a small UDP server written in Go (Golang).
+UDP srv is a small UDP server written in Go (Golang).

 ## Contents
 - [udpsrv](#udpsrv)